airtai/fastagency/docs/docs/en/user-guide/ui/mesop/basics.md

 **[MesopUI](../../../../api/fastagency/ui/mesop/MesopUI/)** in FastAgency offers a web-based interface for interacting with multi-agent workflows.
 Unlike the **ConsoleUI**, which is text-based and runs in the command line, MesopUI provides a user-friendly browser interface, making it ideal for applications that need a more engaging, graphical interaction.
 MesopUI is perfect for building interactive web applications and enabling users to interact with agents in a more intuitive way.

+Below, we’ll demonstrate how to set up a basic student-teacher conversation using **[MesopUI](../../../../api/fastagency/ui/mesop/MesopUI/)**.

 ## Installation

 To install **FastAgency** with MesopUI support, use the following command: